 This is the tool that makes all the difference in the looks and the strength of this little table.
 A kreg jig allows me to drill the perfect pocket holes to make this table come together.

-When doing a small project like this, it’s best to secure the smaller sections with the pocket hole screws, then do the longer side afterwards.
+When doing a small project like this cabinet door table, it’s best to secure the smaller sections with the pocket hole screws.
+Then do the longer side afterwards.

 I had a little problem with the top of one of the spindles splitting, so I did some gluing and clamping.

-I scrounged around my scraps and found some random boards for the bottom shelf, notice they are not all the same width.
+I scrounged around my scraps and found some random boards for the bottom shelf of the cabinet door table.
+Notice they are not all the same width.

 When I was ready to paint, I literally went to my small can stash and grabbed the very first thing I saw.
 It is Valspar (Summer Shirt Waist) chalk paint.

 I had to do about 3 coats to get the spindles to look halfway decent.
-I still wasn’t thrilled with the way the little table was looking.
-I guess in all honesty, it may be because yellow is my least favorite color.
+I still wasn’t thrilled with the way the little cabinet door table was looking.
+In all honesty, I guess it may be because yellow is my least favorite color.